-3.7.3 Reticulated Sewer
+3.7.3 RETICULATED SEWER

-The Water Corporation has made provision for a reticulated sewerage scheme as part of future planning for the area, indicating all sewerage shall discharge into the Greenough-on-sea wastewater treatment plant west of Brand Highway.
-The sewer reticulation system for Lot 15 and 17 will be constructed as a gravity system, with availability subject to timing and stage of Water Corporation Capital Works program.
+The Water Corporation has made provision for a reticulated sewerage scheme as part of future planning for the area, indicating all sewerage will discharge into the Greenough-on-sea wastewater treatment plant west of Brand Highway.
+The sewer reticulation system for Lot 15 and 17 will be constructed as a gravity system, with availability subject to timing and staging of Water Corporation Capital Works program.